 Our summer trips to the farmer’s market was to stock up on bountiful summer produce.
 This small country town (were the farmer’s market was located) was known for its watermelon, both red and yellow varieties, and other popular produce that we could never get at our regular grocery store.
 Things like purple hull peas, heirloom tomatoes, green tomatoes and sweet Texas corn.

-While my Mom usually made purple hull peas like she does black-eyed peas, the classic southern way, boiling them with a ham hock; I started making this Summer Succotash recipe, packed with fresh summer vegetables, several years ago!
+Purple hull peas, like black-eyed peas, are often prepared by boiling them with a ham hock; however, I started making this Summer Succotash recipe, packed with fresh summer vegetables, several years ago!
 Over the years, I’ve heavily adapted that recipe, based on our personal preference, and the version below, with equal parts lima beans and purple hull peas, caramelized onions and a dash of this and a dash of that, is our favorite way to make this rustic country recipe.

 In fact, I used to say I hated lima beans, but when they are mixed in with sweet corn, juicy tomatoes, caramelized onions and salty bacon, how can you not like them!